electrobullet/covid-19-info/README.md

 for information published on the resource and DOES NOT PROVIDE ANY QUARANTEES.

 All data is taken from a [public source](https://github.com/Laeyoung/COVID-19-API) via the Web API.
+Recovered data from JHU CCSE will not be updated after March 23th.
+Check this [issue](https://github.com/Laeyoung/COVID-19-API/issues/16).

 THE SITE IS ONLY AN AGGREGATOR intended for displaying data